mircealungu/mircea/thoughtstream.md

 **Aug 8**

-„Where others go ahead, I remain still” (Ludwig Wittgenstein).
+Ludwig Wittgenstein: „Where others go ahead, I remain still”.

 Also L.W.: "_we must follow our conscience, while also accepting the world as it comes to us_".